islee0220/prototype-app/README.md

-# prototype-app
+# Time and Task Management Prototype Application
-DH 110 Assignment 2 - Prototype Application
+DH 110 Assignment 2 - By Isabella Lee, Catherine , and Lin

-# Data Scientist
+# The Design Process

+### Reviewing the design of existing time management tools

-### Education
+### Interviewing college students
-Physics, PhD

-### Work Experience
-Data Scientist @ Toyota
-- big impact project 1
-- big impact project 2
+# Our Prototype Application